JSVillage/jsworkshopdocs/README.md

 Here's [the agenda the we follow](roles/organizer.md).

-# Volunteer Roles
+# Things we do here

 Want to help us out?
 Read [this](docs/volunteering) first.
-Then take a gander of the links below.
-Then check the [signup sheet](TODO).
+Then take a gander at the links below.
+If you're ready to jump in, add your name to the [signup sheet](TODO).

 [Keeper of Time](roles/time.md)